ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 as well.

 ## Unifying Tasks and Actors

+Ray supports parameter server applications efficiently in large part due to its unified task-parallel and actor abstraction.

 Popular data processing systems such as [Apache Spark][12] allow stateless tasks (functions with no side effects) to operate on immutable data.
 This assumption